btorressz/insurance_protocol/README.md

 - **lib.rs: Contains the core logic for insurance policy management, premium collection, claims processing, and staking into the pool.**
 - **anchor.tests.ts: TypeScript-based test suite for running tests on Solana Playground, validating the functionality of the insurance protocol.**
 - **client.ts: TypeScript code that interfaces with the program on Solana Playground or Phantom Wallet.**
+- **tests.rs: Rust-based test suite designed to rigorously validate program logic and ensure the accuracy of each core function.
+(Currently under review; anchor.tests.ts is being used for testing at this stage).**